 Many of those snakes such as rat snakes, milk snakes and garter snakes have familiar sounding names for the general population.
 They are covered here with a few caveats.
 Space limitations mean that not all the snakes can be presented on a single page.
 Please press the Snakes button to get more snake pictures and help with basic Wisconsin snakes identification questions.

 Eastern Milk Snakes (Lampropeltis triangulum) are very adaptable snakes, inhabiting multiples areas of south Wisconsin from fields to forests to farms.
-Finding Milk Snakes in the east can be as easy as taking a hike and flipping over a few big rocks or logs.
-The can grow up to on average about three feet in length and the red to orange to dull rust color of the bands makes them easy to spot.
+Finding Milk Snakes in Wisconson can be as easy as taking a hike and flipping over a few big rocks or logs.
+They can grow up to on average about three feet in length and the red to orange to dull rust color of the bands makes them easy to spot.

 Fortunately for Wisconsin hikers, the Northern Watersnake (Nerodia sipedon) is the state’s only Nerodia species.
 The body color changes from region to region.
 However, when spotting a long, bulky looking snake in or basking near the water, guessing it’s a watersnake will be a good first guess.